A Kontsevich integral of order 1: Relation to Vassiliev -cocycles

 \subsection{Integration over the Gramain cycle}

 The Gramain cycle, denoted by $\rot(K)$, consists of rotating a long knot $K$ once around its axis.
-The branches of the knot can be parametrised by so that the differential form $\omega_{ij}$ becomes
+It is a loop consistently defined across all path-components of the space of knots, and therefore evaluating a $1$-cocycle on these loops yields an honest knot invariant.
+The branches of the knot can be parametrized by so that the differential form $\omega_{ij}$ becomes

-Using the Fubini theorem one can integrate with respect to $\phi$ first, and be left with coefficients of the Kontsevich integral of $K$.
+Integrating then with respect to $\phi$ results in pieces of the Kontsevich integral.
+Put together, these pieces form a Vassiliev invariant of degree one less than that of $w$, whose weight system can be derived directly from $w$.
+Namely, let $D$ be a $V$-diagram with $V$ given by $\{\{a,b\},\{b,c\}\}$ with $a<c$.
+If the interval $(-\infty, a)$ (respectively, $(c, \infty)$) contains no endpoints of any chords in $D$, define $\rho_{-}(D)$ (respectively, $\rho_{+}(D)$) to be the ordinary chord diagram obtained by removing the chord $\{a,b\}$ (respectively, $\{b,c\}$) from $D$.
+Otherwise set $\rho_{-}(D)$ (respectively, $\rho_{+}(D)$) to $0$.
+We set: